 Box 4.-Enter the fair market value of the IRA or SEP account on December 31.
+Although you do not report employer contributions to a SEP in box 1, you must enter the value of the SEP in box 4.
+This includes all contributions made by the employer and employee.
 For inherited IRAs, see Inherited IRAs earlier.